demispatti/nicescrollr/README.md

 == Description ==

+Get Nicescroll and a ScrollTop button!
 I really like InuYaksa's Nicescroll JS plugin.
 I'm a fan.
 And I thought there may be others like me who would enjoy using his famous library with a simple interface.
 So I came up with this plugin.
-It is a wrapper for the popular "Nicescroll" javascript library, which is developed and maintained by <a href="https://wordpress.org/support/users/inuyaksa/" target="_blank">InuYaksa</a>.
+It is a wrapper for that popular library, which is developed and maintained by <a href="https://wordpress.org/support/users/inuyaksa/" target="_blank">InuYaksa</a>.
 You can visit his official Nicescroll homepage <a href="https://www.areaaperta.com/nicescroll/" target="_blank">here</a>.
 An overview of the default parameters can be found on <a href="https://github.com/inuyaksa/jquery.nicescroll" target="_blank">Github</a> at the bottom of the page.
 This plugin enables you to use the Nicescroll scrollbar on both the frontend and the backend.
 It is fully customizable, you can tweak and tune every single parameter Nicescroll has to offer!
 You can style it totally different for both views.
 You can even keep the default scrollbar with Nicescroll's smooth scroll behaviour if you like.
 It's all up to you.
 Install and enjoy :-)

 == Features ==

-+ Nicescroll jQuery library
++ Nicescroll
-+ Fully customizable
++ ScrollTop Button
-+ Frontend and backend
++ Frontend and Backend
-+ Back to top buttons

 == Requirements ==